Document record MAB52662 - ALFORD STATION

 Summary

-Site of a railway station opened by the Alford Valley Railway in 1859, the line becoming part of the Great North of Scotland Railway in 1866.
+Site of a railway station opened by the Alford Valley Railway in 1859, with the line becoming part of the Great North of Scotland Railway in 1866.

 Protected Status/Designation